Jon-Becker/research/papers/diving-into-decompilation/README.md

   (32 + memory[64]) - storage[1]
   ```

-  This process of solidifying (converting to solidity) a `WrappedOpcode` is done recursively, and is done for every `WrappedOpcode` in the CFG.
+  This process of solidifying (converting to solidity) a `WrappedOpcode` is done recursively and is done for every `WrappedOpcode` in the CFG.
 This allows for the decompiler to generate the solidity code for any given contract.

   In heimdall-rs, this process is done in the `solidify` function of the `WrappedOpcode` struct.
-This function can be seen in the following code snippit from <a href="https://github.com/Jon-Becker/heimdall-rs/blob/8157fae82bcf3b16a74e8fcb7ed0e53a62f56001/common/src/ether/solidity.rs#L24">heimdall-rs</a>:
+This function can be seen in the following code snippet from <a href="https://github.com/Jon-Becker/heimdall-rs/blob/8157fae82bcf3b16a74e8fcb7ed0e53a62f56001/common/src/ether/solidity.rs#L24">heimdall-rs</a>:

   ```rust
   pub fn solidify(&self) -> String {